UPPMAX/R-python-julia-matlab-HPC/docs/R/batchR.rst

 Exercises
 ---------

+.. challenge:: Serial batch script for R

-.. challenge:: Run the serial example script from further up on the page for the hello.R code.
+   Run the serial example script from further up on the page for the hello.R code.

 .. solution:: Solution for UPPMAX
     :class: dropdown